I am a runner and a traveler. I have always been.

 But the only answer I got was that „through the lens of love and acceptance, one’s face can be beautiful.”

 I came back disappointed.
 I looked in the mirror again.

 Each scar radiated a shining golden light through that filter of love and surrender.

 I saw the prettiest amber eyes washed by the glam tears, flashing rays of hope and love, kindness and compassion, of truth and graciousness.

 That angelic apparel, channeling love through the light-tattooed wound scars and shapes, is branded to my retina and scratched to my magic mirror.

 It reminds me that I am not my scars, I am not my skin, I am, and I chose the lens!

-This poem was written by Mihaela Stancu and has all rights reserved.
+Mihaela Stancu wrote this poem and has all rights reserved.